Skip to main content

 However, when your body becomes less responsive to insulin, often due to factors like poor diet, lack of exercise, or stress, blood sugar levels rise.
 To compensate, the pancreas produces more insulin.
 This can lead to hyperinsulinemia, or excess insulin in the bloodstream, which can eventually result in insulin resistance or even type 2 diabetes.
 When there’s too much insulin in the body, it encourages the storage of glucose as fat, especially around the belly.
 And because insulin also plays a role in regulating hunger, high insulin levels can make you feel hungrier, leading to overeating, weight gain, and even more insulin resistance.
 It’s a tough cycle, but understanding how insulin works is the first step toward breaking it.

-How Metabolism Slows and Affects Fat Burning
+How Metabolism Affects Fat Burning

 Metabolism is the process by which your body converts food into energy to perform essential functions like breathing, thinking, and moving.
 It involves two key parts: catabolism, which breaks down food into smaller molecules (like glucose or fatty acids) to release energy, and anabolism, which uses that energy to build and repair cells, tissues, and muscles, as well as store energy for later use.
 Insulin is considered an anabolic hormone due to its role in promoting the uptake of glucose from the bloodstream into cells, particularly muscle and fat cells, thereby lowering blood sugar levels; it also stimulates the storage of glucose as glycogen in the liver, and influences protein and fat synthesis by promoting their uptake and production within cells.